 10 garlic cloves, rough chopped

-½ tsp. red pepper flake (1 tsp. if you like very spicy)
+½ teaspoon red pepper flake (1 teaspoon if you like very spicy sauce)

 1 ½ cups dry red wine

-1 Tbs.
-Dish off the Block Ciao Bella Italian Spice Blend
+1 tablespoon Dish off the Block Ciao Bella Italian Spice Blend

 Parmesan and fresh basil leaves for garnish